peteralcock/HOTLINE/README.md

 ### WTF is this??

-Hotline is an extremely low-cost, open-source platform for validating delivery-based business models via anonymized text-messaging.
+Hotline is an order processing platform for delivery-based business models via anonymized text-messaging.
 Delivery services are becoming increasingly common, whether they be for bento boxes, flowers, cookies, candy, or anything else you can imagine.
 Hotline allows entrepreneurs to quickly and cheaply set up the infrastructure necessary to test or operate a beta/MVP solely via text messaging.
 Hotline also allows you to start with a closed beta by requiring referrals to start making orders.
 No need to create a website or payment processing.

 *Anonymized?
 What do you mean?*